 - Students with Disabilities: Students with disabilities enrolled in this course who may need disability-related classroom accommodations are encouraged to make an appointment to speak with me within the first week of the semester.
 All conversations will remain confidential.
 If you have a disability-related need for reasonable academic adjustments in this course, you are required to provide the instructor with an accommodation notification letter from the Office of Disabilities Services.
 If you need immediate accommodations or physical access, please arrange to meet with me as soon as your accommodations have been finalized. - Religious observances: Some students may wish to take part in religious observances that occur during this semester.
 If you have a religious observance that conflicts with your participation in the course, please talk to me within the first week of the semester to discuss accommodations. - Physical Health: Though we are all minimizing our contact with others, at the very first sign of not feeling well, stay at home and reach out for a health consultation.
-Please consult the campus FAQ for how to get a health consultation.
-If you live in Dublin, TCD does testing, so please take the proper pre-cautions to keep yourself and others safe. - Mental Health: This is a difficult time.
-Please reach out to me with any concern, and know that Mental Health Services' professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect the academic experience during even "normal times".
+Please consult the campus FAQ for how to get a health consultation. - Mental Health: Completing a MSc degree can be a difficult time.
+Please reach out to me with any concern, and know that Mental Health Services' professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect the academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
 Your health is a critical part of your success in life, not just your coursework.